Journey to the West: Conquering the Demons: Zhu Bajie (Zhu Wuneng)

 The Demon Zhu Bajie is the second formidable demon that is encountered in the film.
 In the film, his human form is that of a mute and playful inn keeper with a waxy visage.
 His demon form is that of a ferocious pig.
 Although he tries to trick Duan and Sanzang into becoming victims, Sanzang is able to see through Zhu Bajie's illusions and works with Duan in an attempt to defeat him.

 Sun Wukong

 The final and most formidable demon that is encountered in the film is that of Sun Wukong, the Monkey King.
 Locked by Buddha in solitude in a hidden cave, the Monkey King first appear as a disheveled and awkward older man with monkey-like characteristics to his movements.
 Through many attempts at tricking Sanzang to release him, he finally succeeds, and we see The Monkey King restore himself to his greatest power and become the Demon Hunters' greatest threat.

-The Monkey King as a character in the film adaptation of the classic Chinese literature, has further spawned many different sub-stories, including comics, graphic novels, musicals, and theater performances, amongst other works of entertainment.